ryu1kn/whatsdone/README.md

 ## Continuous Integration / Continuous Delivery

-Commits to the master branch automatically goes to the production after the successful test execution.
+Commits to the `main` branch automatically goes to the production after the successful test execution.
 This includes the changes to the infrastructure.

 For CI/CD, What's Done uses [GitHub Actions](https://github.com/ryu1kn/whatsdone/actions).